Please visit our home site at www.TRILOBOATS.com.

 Hmm... not as quiet as advertised.
 Cough, cough (debit future medical budget).
 But we're moving!
 We head out into the Backwaters for as long as we wish.

 But wait... it's a calm week.
 After several hours of motoring, the engine splutters and dies.
 WHAT?
 Our new motor??
 Oh.
 Out of gas.
 That's OK.
 We've got one more jerry-can.
 But now we're worried... this is our first day out.
 Will we be out a month?
 Six months?
-We never knew; but we do now!
+We never knew before, but we do now!

 Hope we kept the receipts!

 And it gets worse, of course.
 We meet cruisers whose trip is on hold until some part arrives from a factory in north Sweden, many afraid to leave harbor for so much as a daysail with their engine down.
-We listen through winters to PAN PANs and MAYDAYs from dis-motorized mariners.

 Without engines, most would sensibly ride out storms in harbor.
 Or turn and run under sail to shelter.
 Or scull in when the engine's down and a storm merely threatens.
 They wouldn't steam blithely into the jaws of Scylla and Charybdis, counting on horsepower to see them safely through.